Dani’s Blog

 When he saw me sneaking out the back door like an introvert who’s ready to go home, he kindly introduced me to Mario as “a really good photographer,” and we became friends, in the way that people who admire each other’s work quickly do.

 Many of my favorite Parisians are nomads who keep a foot in town but create/perform/show much of their work elsewhere.
 Like the center of a wheel with spokes going all over the planet, it’s a city of fortuitous intersections.
-It’s comfortable, beautiful, geographically practical, but missing an edge, a creative grit that, if you need and can’t manage to keep a hold of here, you have to get elsewhere and bring back with you.
+It’s comfortable, beautiful, geographically practical, but missing an edge, a creative grit that if you need and can’t manage to keep a hold of here, you have to get elsewhere and bring back with you.

 This is what I feel Mario Forte does.
 You can feel it on him when he comes back to town.
 And it’s always fresh, because he’s always in motion.
 Based in Paris, born in Italy, teaching in Lausanne, gigging anywhere and everywhere (Mexico, New York, Paris, Berlin, Lisbon, Austria, Germany), and sometimes recharging in Morocco.

 What I appreciate about Mario, in addition to his incredible talent and diversity in musical collaboration, is that he’s really happy to be here, right now.
 To be alive, exploring, composing, connecting people, and collaborating.
-He’s in the present moment. not afraid to jump, a person who lives in the river, rather than watching from the banks.
+He’s in the present moment, not afraid to jump, a person who lives in the river, rather than watching from the banks.

 In one of our first conversations about music, I said if I could do anything other than photography, I would be a musician.
 He then told me that every one of his friends who practices other creative arts all want to be musicians.
-But perhaps it’s just human nature, music is so connected to our emotions.
+But perhaps it’s just human nature, music being so connected to our emotions.

 Mario showed up in a dream I had once.
 In wondering what my mind was using him as a symbol of, I decided to draw a tarot card on the question.
 I got The Fool card.
 I’m a total tarot novice, but know the Fool is the spontaneous, free-spirited child within us, creative and unafraid.
 It’s the way we are in the world before life teaches us to build protective walls around our unlimited potential.